cogsys-tuebingen/gerona/README.md

-# Generic Navigation for Wheeled Mobile Robots
+# GeRoNa: Generic Robot Navigation

 This project contains a set of [ROS](ros.org) packages which provide a navigation suite, including path planning on a given map, controlling of the robot to follow this path and obstacle avoidance while driving.